david-koenig/cryptopals/README.md

 # Cryptopals Challenge Solutions

 This package contains a set of solutions to the Cryptopals challenges at https://cryptopals.com/.
 It is a work in progress.
-The solutions are written in C and C++, and the package is built with a simple makefile.
+The solutions are written in C and C++, and the package is built with CMake.

-This package depends on gcc, g++, the OpenSSL C libraries, and the GNU Multi-Precision library.
+Dependencies are C and C++ compilers, CMake, the OpenSSL C libraries, and the GNU Multi-Precision library.
 (GMP)

 To install these dependencies on Ubuntu:

-    sudo apt-get install g++ libssl-dev libgmp-dev
+    sudo apt-get install g++ libssl-dev libgmp-dev cmake

 To install them on Amazon Linux or other yum-based systems:

-    sudo yum install gcc-c++ openssl-devel gmp-devel
+    sudo yum install gcc-c++ openssl-devel gmp-devel cmake

-If OpenSSL is not in a place where your compiler will automatically find it, set the environmental variable `OPENSSL_ROOT_DIR` before building.
-For example:

-    export OPENSSL_ROOT_DIR=/usr/local/opt/openssl@1.1
+Here is an example build recipe using OpenSSL installed in a nonstandard place (as Brew does on Mac), starting from the parent directory of cryptopals.

+    mkdir cryptopals_build
+    cd cryptopals_build
+    cmake -DOPENSSL_ROOT_DIR=/usr/local/opt/openssl@1.1 ../cryptopals
+    cmake --build .

-There are scripts called `run_set1_challenges.sh`, etc., which will automatically build the challenges in that set and run the binaries with command lines that demonstrate the solutions.
+There are scripts called `run_set1_challenges.sh`, etc., which will automatically run the binaries with command lines that demonstrate the solutions.

 Each binary can also be run with no arguments to produce a usage statement.